The Constitution of 1848

 1815-1848

-The confederation of sovereign cantons became a federal state of three political layers: the federal level, the cantons and the municipalities.
+The Confederation of sovereign cantons evolved into a federal state comprising three distinct levels: the federal level, the cantons, and the municipalities.

-Until 1848, Switzerland was a predominantly agricultural society with industrial and commercial centres of excellence in publishing, trade, science, chocolate, textiles, watches, machinery and turbines for ships and an incipient tourism and financial services industry.
+Until 1848, Switzerland was a predominantly agricultural society with industrial and commercial centres of excellence in publishing, trade, science, chocolate, textiles, watches, machinery, and turbines for ships, as well as an incipient tourism and financial services industry.

 However, there was no industrial revolution or railway construction yet.
 In many (mountainous) regions, there was great poverty.
 Switzerland was an emigration country, like most European countries.

-The country had no unity of weights, measures of length and width, coins or even the measurement of time.
+The country had no unified system of weights, measures, or even the measurement of time.
 Tolls were levied between the cantons, and the infrastructure was underdeveloped.

-Nor did Switzerland have any raw materials (coal, iron ore).
-With one important exception: water and granite, which played an important role after 1848.
+Nor did Switzerland have any raw materials (coal, iron ore) with one crucial exception: water and granite, which played an important role after 1848.

-There was no political stability, as, for example, the division of Basel into the cantons Basel-Stadt and Basel-Landschaft (1833) show, the kind of undeclared civil war in the canton Valais (between Haut-Valais and Bas-Valais) and the Sonderbundskrieg in 1847.
+There was no political stability, as evidenced by the division of Basel into the cantons Basel-Stadt and Basel-Landschaft (1833), the undeclared civil war in the canton of Valais (between Haut-Valais and Bas-Valais), and the Sonderbundskrieg in 1847.

-The country was surrounded by monarchies and aristocratic systems.
-Thousands of political opponents of Habsburg, the Russian tsar, the French and German kings and dukes acted against them from Swiss soil.
+Monarchies and aristocratic systems surrounded the country.
+Thousands of political opponents of the Habsburg, the Russian tsar, the French and German kings and dukes acted against them from Swiss soil.

 The modernisation and political stability after 1848 were made possible by this Constitution and the existing entrepreneurial and export networks.